Last updated

 3. Capsule CRM

-Capsule CRM is a straightforward customer relationship management platform designed for small to medium-sized businesses, offering a clean interface but with limited scalability for growing teams of 20-50 people.
+Capsule CRM is a straightforward customer relationship management platform designed for small to medium-sized businesses, offering a clean interface but with limited scalability for growing teams.

 Capsule CRM CRM Pipeline